MLHale/GenCyber-web-content/day3/day3-url-analysis.md

 ### Cybersecurity First Principles
 * __Layering__: Cyber security uses multiple layers of defense or protecting information.
 If one layer is defeated the next layer should catch it.

+* __Information Hiding__: Information hiding is any attempt to prevent people from being able to see information.
+It can be hiding the content of a letter, or it can be applied to hiding how the letter is delivered.
+Both ways can prevent people from being able to see the information.

 ## Phishing Humor

 Phishing is a play of words on "fishing".
 The bait is often a email or social media message from a spammer, the fish are the unsuspecting victims who act on them.